spmita/bid-response-nn/README.md

 <img src="https://render.githubusercontent.com/render/math?math=%5Ccolor%7Bwhite%7Dln(ConversionRate%2F(1-ConversionRate))%20%3D%20xB">

-Where *x* includes price-like variables and others potentially representing customer, product\service, channel, competition, market and other variables.
+where *x* includes price-like variables and others potentially representing customer, product\service, channel, competition, market and other variables.
+However this econometric model would typically require considerable hand-crafting and domain expertise to obtain good performance.
+On the other hand, there are many machine learning techniques that are appropriate to modelling conversion but these do not naturally output price sensitivity information.